public class MutationModel

 The validation is done by the following criterion:

-s of a HigherOrderMutant
+The FirstOrderMutants of a HigherOrderMutant should have

 unique mutated lines.